The Slap Bet (Part 2)

 “You know how it is,” said Noah.
 “Can’t stay away from this guy too long.”
 He gestured behind the bar at Colin to highlight another tenet of service industry culture: the homoerotic subtext between the ‘staunchly hetero’ men in the room.

 “How was it tonight?”
 Rob asked as he accepted his rye and coke from Colin and squeezed in the lime.
 “Pretty busy?”

 A little shorter than Noah, and a little more solid in his limbs, Rob was handsome in a very everyman kind of way.
-His dark, day-old stubble gave him more of an air of sophistication than the laziness that his daily hangovers
+His dark, day-old stubble gave him more of an air of sophistication than the laziness that daily hangovers tend to breed.

 “Not at all,” I said.
 “So Erin and I are celebrating.”